Sean Buckley (producer)

-Sean Buckley is a Canadian film, television, branded content and commercial producer and director based out of Toronto, Ontario.
+Sean Buckley (born 1967 or 1968) is a Canadian film, television, branded content and commercial producer and director based out of Toronto, Ontario.

 Career

 Sean is the owner and CEO of Buck Productions, which has been named on Realscreens Global 100 list for 13 straight years.
 Sean is also the chief content officer of the CineCoup Film Accelerator.
 Buck Productions and the CineCoup Film Accelerator partnered to produce HumanTown, WolfCop and Another WolfCop.